upala-digital-identity/multipassport/README.md

 - querry Graph to get user id (Graph: "Get user UpalaID by address")
 - if no id, switch to "create id" screen
 - if there's an id, querry delegates (Graph: "Get owner and delegates for the Upala ID")
-- get 10 best scores for the user from DB (check [here](https://github.com/upala-digital-identity/db))
+- get all scores for the user from DB (check [here](https://github.com/upala-digital-identity/db))
+- get pool balances
+- get base scores
 - querry graph for group metadata (Graph "Get group metadata by address") and extract **title** for each group.
 See metaData structure in the [pool contract](https://github.com/upala-digital-identity/upala/blob/master/contracts/pools/simple-verification-pool.sol).
 - if user clicks **"more..."** load next 10 best scores (11..20, 21..30, etc.)